stitchdata/docs/_integration-schemas/mambu/credit_arrangements.md

   - name: "state"
     type: "string"
-    description: "The state of the credit agrrangement - Pending Approval, Approved, Active or Closed."
+    description: "The state of the credit arrangement - Pending Approval, Approved, Active or Closed."

   - name: "sub_state"
     type: "string"
-    description: "The substate of the credit agrrangment.
+    description: "The substate of the credit arrangement.
 This will either be Withdrawn or Rejected when the state of the arrangement is Closed."
 ---